Intertwining diffusions and wave equations: Proofs of the main results, extensions, and generalizations

-\begin{thm} Let $\xi$, $\tau$ and $\Xi$ be as in the preceeding paragraph.
-Then, the function $\tau$ is a positive harmonic function for the infinitesimal generator $\mcal{A}^Y$, that is, $\tau(Y(t))$, $t\geq0$ is a positive local martingale for the diffusion $Y$ with semigroup $(Q_t,\;t\ge 0)$ generated by $\mcal{A}^Y$.
-Suppose that the generator
+\begin{thm} Consider the setup of the preceding paragraph {and suppose that the total variation norm of $({\mathcal A}^X)^*\Lambda(y,\cdot)$ is locally bounded as $y$ varies, and that the function $\tau$ is continuous.} Then $\tau$ is a harmonic function for $\mcal{A}^Y$, that is, $\tau(Y(t))$, $t\geq0$ is a positive local martingale for the diffusion $Y$ of Assumption \ref{main_asmp}.